ngengesenior/HarajAndroidChallenge/README.md

 ## Haraj Challenge
 Welcome to Haraj challenge!

-In this repository you will find a sample app ready for implementation.
+In this repository you will find my implementation of the Haraj challenge

-You will find icons and a json file containing the data you'll need to complete this challenge.

-## Your Mission
+## My Mission

 Create a functional app with two screens to display information about Posts from Haraj website.